mihaiionescu/osx-yosemite-setup-guide/git/README.md

 ## Github app

 Download the [Github app](https://mac.github.com) and open it. follow the on-screen instructions to set it up.
 This will create a SSH key in your Github account.
 This will be used by the app to communicate with your account.
+A paid alternative is [Tower](http://www.git-tower.com).

 ## Github Terminal Setup

+Next we will set OSX Terminal to show the git branch and state.

 -- TO BE ADDED --